rya-sge/access-denied/_posts/2026-09-11-aztec-contract-standards-overview.md

 **Q: What can an outside observer learn from each kind of operation?**

-From a private-to-private transfer, mint-to-private on ARC-1155, or an escrow withdrawal: nullifiers and note hashes that cannot be linked to accounts, and nothing else.
+From a private-to-private transfer, mint-to-private on ARC-1155, or an escrow withdrawal: only nullifiers and note hashes that cannot be linked to accounts.
 From a cross-domain transfer: the public party and the amount (or token id), with the private party replaced by the sentinel.
 From a public-to-public transfer, a public mint or burn, or an AIP-20 private mint's supply update: everything, as on Ethereum.
 From the vault's `*_public_to_private*` functions: possibly the recipient, through the documented authwit brute-force.

 ## References